-- Action Item 2.1.1 Utilize NDNR's annual evaluation to iIdentify important data components to monitor in order to ensure compliance with the IMP the best available datasets are used in the NDNR's annual evaluation.
+- Action Item 2.1.1 Identify important data components to monitor in order to ensure the best available datasets are used in the NDNR's annual evaluation.
 (Both) - Action Item 2.1.2 Estimate consumptive water use utilizing the best available data and analysis tools.
 (Both) - Action Item 2.1.3 Assess the need for additional monitoring and ensure information on land use changes are evaluated with respect to water use utilizing the best available data and tools.
 (Both) - Action Item 2.1.4 Continue to monitor changes in streamflow and groundwater levels.
 (Both) - Action Item 2.1.5 Continue to gather and analyze hydrogeologic data.
 (Both)